Skip to content

 df_flow['target'].str.contains('ELECTRICITY_') + df_flow['source'].str.contains('ELECTRICITY_'), :]

-# Exception for exports
+# Exception for exports, space cooling and lighting

-df_elec = df_elec.loc[~df_elec['target'].str.contains('EXPORT')]
+df_elec = df_elec.loc[~df_elec['target'].str.contains('ELEC_EXPORT')]

-df_flow.loc[df_flow['target'].str.contains('EXPORT'), 'source'] = "ELECTRICITY"
+df_flow.loc[df_flow['target'].str.contains('ELEC_EXPORT'), 'source'] = "ELECTRICITY"

 # Drop them from the main df